v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 As Adatum's Enterprise administrator, you have been tasked with deploying Microsoft 365 in Adatum’s hybrid deployment using a virtualized lab environment.
 In this exercise, you will set up Adatum's Microsoft 365 trial tenant, and your instructor will guide you on how to obtain your Microsoft 365 credentials in your lab-hosted environment.
 You will use these credentials throughout the remaining labs in this course.

-In your lab environment, your lab hosting provider has already obtained a free Microsoft 365 trial tenant for you.
+In your lab environment, your lab hosting provider has already obtained a Microsoft 365 trial tenant for you.
 Your lab provider has also created two admin accounts that you will use:

 - A local administrator account for Adatum's on-premises environment (Adatum\Administrator).
 - A default tenant admin account in Microsoft 365 (the display name for this user account is MOD Administrator).